MorningLightMountain713/fluxwallet/docs/_static/classes-overview.rst

 Classes Overview
 ================

-These are the main Bitcoinlib classes
+These are the main fluxwallet classes

 .. image:: ../_static/classes-overview.jpg

-This is an overview of all BitcoinLib classes.
+This is an overview of all fluxwallet classes.

 .. image:: ../_static/classes-overview-detailed.jpg